zlabjp/nghttpx-ingress-lb/README.md

 `ingress.zlab.co.jp/path-config` key in Ingress `.metadata.annotations` to allow additional configuration per host and path pattern.
 Its value is a serialized YAML or JSON dictionary.
-The configuration is done per host and port pattern.
-The key under the root dictionary is the concatenation of host and port.
+The configuration is done per host and path pattern.
+The key under the root dictionary is the concatenation of host and path.
 For example, if host is "www.example.com" and path is "/foo", its key is "www.example.com/foo".
+For convenience, if "www.example.com" is specified as a key, it is normalized as "www.example.com/".
 Its value is the dictionary and can contain the following key value pairs:

 * `mruby`: Specify mruby script which is invoked when the given pattern is selected.
 For mruby script, see [nghttpx manual